kumar2net/medcheck/clinical-data-integration-plan.md

 3. **Build Update Scheduler**: Weekly automation framework
 4. **Create Safety Monitoring**: Emergency alert detection

-This plan transforms DrugReco from a static, potentially dangerous system to a dynamic, clinically-validated platform that automatically stays current with the latest medical knowledge while maintaining the highest safety standards.
+This plan transforms MedicineChk from a static, potentially dangerous system to a dynamic, clinically-validated platform that automatically stays current with the latest medical knowledge while maintaining the highest safety standards.

 ---